simon-donike/Histogram_tasks/README.md

 # bil_histogram
-Worksheet for Histogram, BIL and correlation tests.
+Jupyter Notebooks for Histogram, BIL and spatial autocorrelation.

 ## Executable and manipulatable Jupyter Notpads hosted on MyBinder:
 Click Link to launch Binder: